nafmo/wwenetwork-linkmap/README.md

 Known issues:

- * Some events have the wrong caption; a number of weekly episodes of Raw, SmackDown and other shows are listed under PPV names, usually because they contain events leading up to these events.
+ * Some events have the wrong caption.
  * A lot of the stuff hasn't been filled in yet.

 ## File format